NoxZZ/musicPlayer/README.md

 # musicPlayer
-a simple script written in python for automatically playing music depending upon the type of mood
+a simple script written in python for automatically playing music from youtube.